danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 ## Coordinating simple operations

-If we just want to coordinate a set of abstract operations, we can put together a simple approach that we can use to build even cooler things with later on.
+If we just want to coordinate a set of abstract operations, we can use a simple approach that involves operations and coordinators.

 Let's start by defining an abstract `Operation`.
-Note that this name conflicts with `Foundation.Operation`, so you may have to specify it as `MyLib.Operation`.
+Note that this name conflicts with `Foundation.Operation`, so you may have to specify it as `MyLib.Operation` or simply just import the library you need.

 ```swift
 protocol Operation {